-Those are the incredibly brave words of Katie Pike, a 29-year-old mum-of-one on the reality of post natal depression (PND).
+Those are the incredibly brave words of Katie, a 29-year-old mum-of-one on the reality of post-natal depression (PND).

 With the exception of my pregnancy after multiple miscarriage story I don’t often touch on really serious subjects on the blog because I prefer to entertain and try and put a light-hearted spin on the unpalatable sides of parenting.

-But when Katie, a marketing consultant from Northamptonshire, got in touch to see if I’d be willing to share her story on being dealt what she refers to as ‘the dark hand’ of post natal depression, I couldn’t not.
+But when Katie got in touch to see if I’d be willing to share her story on being dealt what she refers to as ‘the dark hand’ of post-natal depression, I couldn’t not.